FlipWebApps/DataScienceTemplate/README.md

 ```

 # Testing
+Reproducability and the correct functioning of code are essential to avoid wasted time.
 If a code block is copied more than one then it should be placed into a common script under src and unit tests added.
 The same applies for any other non trivial code to ensure the correct functioning.

 To run tests, install pytest using pip or conda and then from the repository root run
 ```pytest```